Chart Color Schemes

 Wulguru is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Wulguru, as per the latest Census evaluation, 89.3% of dwellings were houses with the remaining 10.7% comprising semi-detached homes, apartments and other dwelling types.
-This compares to Non-Metro Qld's figures of 81.3% houses and 18.7% other dwellings.
-Home ownership in Wulguru stood at 33.6%, with mortgaged properties at 35.8% and rented ones at 30.7%.
-The median monthly mortgage repayment was $1,300, lower than Non-Metro Qld's average of $1,517.
-Weekly rent in Wulguru was recorded at $290, compared to Non-Metro Qld's $305.
-Nationally, Wulguru's median monthly mortgage repayment is significantly lower than the Australian average of $1,863, while weekly rents are substantially below the national figure of $375.
+In Wulguru, as per the latest Census evaluation, 89.3% of dwellings were houses, with the remaining 10.7% being semi-detached homes, apartments, or other types.
+This differs from Non-Metro Qld's composition of 76.4% houses and 23.6% other dwellings.
+Home ownership in Wulguru stood at 33.6%, similar to Non-Metro Qld, with mortgaged properties at 35.8% and rented ones at 30.7%.
+The median monthly mortgage repayment was $1,300, lower than Non-Metro Qld's average of $1,655.
+Median weekly rent in Wulguru was recorded as $290, compared to Non-Metro Qld's $345.
+Nationally, Wulguru's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing